Blazor opens doors for .NET developers by offering the ability to create modern single-page applications (SPA) using their favorite language, C#.

 Securing Blazor WebAssembly and Web API applications.

-This course is suitable for anyone who wants to use Blazor for developing modern web applications and stay at the forefront of .NET development.
-Start creating powerful applications with minimal effort and maximum enjoyment!
+This course is suitable for anyone looking to use Blazor for developing modern web applications and staying at the forefront of .NET development.
+Begin creating powerful applications with minimal effort and maximum enjoyment!

 Watch Online 102 lessons